National Dog Party Day is celebrated on June 21st, and it’s a fun holiday for dogs to let loose and enjoy the company of other canines.

 6. Help Other Dogs

-A dog party is a time for fun, but it can also be a helpful event for other dogs that are waiting for their forever homes.
+A dog party is a time for fun, but it can also be a helpful event for other dogs who are waiting for their forever homes.

 Consider asking guests for a donation to your local shelter.
 It doesn’t even need to be a monetary donation.
 Many people have items that shelters could use in their homes right now, and your local shelter might be happy to take them.
 Just check your shelter’s list of acceptable donations.